elwayman02/weevil-news/content/the-black-dog-saloon-opens-in-blackwater.md

 The Black Dog comes with all sorts of amenities, including a bath and room for rent upstairs.
 The upper floor also holds a fine blackjack table, giving tale to many great events to come.
 They are working on a number of ideas to bring the community together, including inviting political figures to come down and speak to the people of Blackwater.
+The saloon tends to operate in District 1, but they will be open in other Districts as well from time to time.

 The Black Dog Saloon is currently hiring for a number of positions, including an accountant, barkeepers, musicians, security, and card dealers.
 They're also looking for an artist to design posters